rakhab/er_beh/README.md

-# er_beh
+# A behavioral model of households’ deposit dollarization

-A behavioral model of households’ deposit dollarization
+Here you can find a python code for ER BEH project